-Missouri Abortion Provider Wins Reprieve, As Judge Rules Against State
+Missouri's Last Abortion Provider Wins Reprieve, As Judge Rules Against State

 Missouri Circuit Court Judge Michael Stelzer granted a request to temporarily prevent state officials from revoking the license of a clinic operated by a St. Louis Planned Parenthood chapter, as the the state's health department had sought to do.

-Missouri had been at risk of becoming the first state without a clinic providing abortions since the procedure became legal 45 years ago.
+If the license is not renewed, Missouri would become the first state without a clinic providing abortions since the procedure became legal 45 years ago.

 Planned Parenthood, Stelzer wrote in his order, "demonstrated that immediate and irreparable injury will result" if Missouri refused to renew the clinic's license.
 He added that the temporary restraining order "is necessary to preserve the status quo and prevent irreparable injury."